Allergy Shots | Mondays 8:30AM-11:30AM and 1PM-4PM | Tuesdays 1PM-4PM | Wednesdays 7:30AM-11:30AM and 1PM-4PM

-The eardrum can have a hole or defect present from a variety of reasons including trauma (Q-tip, hair pin, slap to the ear, diving accident, etc.) Otherwise, a severe acute infection of the middle ear or a long-standing problem with the eustachian tube can result in a hole (perforation) of the eardrum.
+The eardrum can have a hole or defect present from a variety of reasons including trauma (cotton swab, hair pin, slap to the ear, diving accident, etc).
+Otherwise, a severe acute infection of the middle ear or a long-standing problem with the eustachian tube can result in a hole (perforation) of the eardrum.

 The holes in the eardrums (tympanic membrane perforations) can be described as central or marginal.
 Central TM perforations are usually safe except that they can cause some hearing loss and can predispose one to middle ear contamination from dirty water and, therefore, ear infections.